 Korean Steamed Eggs are typically eaten as banchan — one of many side dishes.
 Add rice and a few sides for a shared, communal meal.

-For an individual, 1-person serving, simply make a smaller portion.
+For an individual, 1-person serving, make a smaller portion.
 And enjoy with rice and kimchi for a quick and delicious meal.
 (I’ve included both portion sizes in the recipe card below).

 Other easy recipes: